Clean Energy Fuels (NASDAQ:CLNE) Rating Lowered to Strong Sell at Zacks Investment Research

-Zacks Investment Research lowered shares of Clean Energy Fuels (NASDAQ:CLNE) from a hold rating to a strong sell rating in a research report released on Tuesday morning, Zacks.com reports.
+Zacks Investment Research cut shares of Clean Energy Fuels (NASDAQ:CLNE) from a hold rating to a strong sell rating in a research note released on Tuesday, Zacks.com reports.

 According to Zacks, “CLEAN ENERGY FUELS, based in Seal Beach, Calif., is the leading provider of natural gas (CNG and LNG) for transportation in North America.
 It has a broad customer base in the refuse, transit, ports, shuttle, taxi, intrastate and interstate trucking, airport and municipal fleet markets,across the United States and Canada. “

-CLNE has been the subject of several other research reports.
+Several other research analysts also recently commented on the company.
 TheStreet downgraded Clean Energy Fuels from a c- rating to a d+ rating in a research note on Wednesday, December 1st.
 Raymond James upgraded Clean Energy Fuels from an underperform rating to a market perform rating in a research note on Tuesday.
-Two investment analysts have rated the stock with a sell rating, two have assigned a hold rating and three have given a buy rating to the stock.
-According to data from MarketBeat.com, the stock currently has a consensus rating of Hold and a consensus price target of $14.42.
+Two research analysts have rated the stock with a sell rating, two have issued a hold rating and three have assigned a buy rating to the company’s stock.
+According to MarketBeat.com, the stock currently has an average rating of Hold and an average price target of $14.42.

-Clean Energy Fuels (NASDAQ:CLNE) last announced its quarterly earnings data on Thursday, November 4th.
-The utilities provider reported ($0.01) earnings per share (EPS) for the quarter, meeting analysts’ consensus estimates of ($0.01).
-The firm had revenue of $86.10 million during the quarter, compared to the consensus estimate of $85.49 million.
+Clean Energy Fuels (NASDAQ:CLNE) last posted its quarterly earnings results on Thursday, November 4th.
+The utilities provider reported ($0.01) earnings per share for the quarter, hitting the consensus estimate of ($0.01).
+The company had revenue of $86.10 million during the quarter, compared to the consensus estimate of $85.49 million.
 Clean Energy Fuels had a negative return on equity of 1.43% and a negative net margin of 39.10%.
-The business’s revenue for the quarter was up 21.4% on a year-over-year basis.
+The firm’s quarterly revenue was up 21.4% compared to the same quarter last year.
 During the same quarter in the prior year, the company earned ($0.01) EPS.
-As a group, sell-side analysts anticipate that Clean Energy Fuels will post 0.03 EPS for the current fiscal year.
+Analysts anticipate that Clean Energy Fuels will post 0.03 earnings per share for the current fiscal year.

-A number of hedge funds and other institutional investors have recently modified their holdings of CLNE.
-Triumph Capital Management bought a new position in Clean Energy Fuels in the 3rd quarter worth about $38,000.
-Meeder Asset Management Inc. boosted its stake in Clean Energy Fuels by 30.2% in the 2nd quarter.
-Meeder Asset Management Inc. now owns 7,484 shares of the utilities provider’s stock worth $76,000 after purchasing an additional 1,738 shares during the period.
-Centiva Capital LP bought a new position in Clean Energy Fuels in the 3rd quarter worth about $83,000.
-PNC Financial Services Group Inc. boosted its stake in Clean Energy Fuels by 274.9% in the 2nd quarter.
-PNC Financial Services Group Inc. now owns 8,500 shares of the utilities provider’s stock worth $85,000 after purchasing an additional 6,233 shares during the period.
-Finally, Grassi Investment Management bought a new position in Clean Energy Fuels in the 3rd quarter worth about $86,000.
-Institutional investors and hedge funds own 61.82% of the company’s stock.
+Several large investors have recently added to or reduced their stakes in CLNE.
+Advisor Group Holdings Inc. raised its holdings in shares of Clean Energy Fuels by 69.6% in the 2nd quarter.
+Advisor Group Holdings Inc. now owns 79,233 shares of the utilities provider’s stock valued at $804,000 after acquiring an additional 32,508 shares in the last quarter.
+Russell Investments Group Ltd. purchased a new stake in shares of Clean Energy Fuels in the 2nd quarter valued at about $704,000.
+PNC Financial Services Group Inc. raised its holdings in shares of Clean Energy Fuels by 274.9% in the 2nd quarter.
+PNC Financial Services Group Inc. now owns 8,500 shares of the utilities provider’s stock valued at $85,000 after acquiring an additional 6,233 shares in the last quarter.
+Meeder Asset Management Inc. raised its holdings in shares of Clean Energy Fuels by 30.2% in the 2nd quarter.
+Meeder Asset Management Inc. now owns 7,484 shares of the utilities provider’s stock valued at $76,000 after acquiring an additional 1,738 shares in the last quarter.
+Finally, WINTON GROUP Ltd purchased a new stake in shares of Clean Energy Fuels in the 2nd quarter valued at about $201,000.
+61.82% of the stock is currently owned by hedge funds and other institutional investors.

 Clean Energy Fuels Company Profile